arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 - **Short range**: Typically effective within 10-30 meters, making it ideal for indoor positioning applications where GPS signals are weak or unavailable.
 - **Strong security**: The unique physical layer characteristics of UWB, including its wide bandwidth and low power spectral density, make it more resistant to jamming, eavesdropping, and relay attacks compared to other wireless technologies.
 - **Immunity to multipath fading**: The wide bandwidth of UWB signals makes them highly resistant to multipath interference, where signals bounce off surfaces and create echoes.
-- **Coexistence with other standards**: Due to its low output spectral power, UWB can operate alongside other wireless technologies without causing interference—other radio systems perceive UWB signals merely as background noise.
+- **Coexistence with other standards**: Due to its low output spectral power, UWB can operate alongside other wireless technologies without causing interference—other radio systems interpret UWB signals simply as background noise.

 #### Spectrum and Frequencies